vantage6/v6-kaplan-meier-py/docs/index.rst

 Description
 -----------

-This repository contains an implementation of the Kaplan-Meier curve calculation designed for federated learning environments via the `vantage6 <https://vantage6.ai>`_ framework.
-It allows for the estimation of survival probabilities across distributed datasets without sharing the patient-specific information.
+This `vantage6 <https://vantage6.ai>`_ algorithm computes the Kaplan-Meier curve in a federated manner.
+Hence, it allows for the estimation of survival probabilities across distributed datasets without sharing patient-specific information.

 The Kaplan-Meier algorithm is a non-parametric statistic used to estimate the survival function from lifetime data.
-In medical research, it is often used to measure the fraction of patients living for a certain amount of time after treatment.
+In medical research, it is often used to measure the fraction of patients that are alive for a certain amount of time after treatment.

 Authors
 -------